dskram85/d7vk/README.md

 How VSync is implemented and handled differs wildly between DDraw/D3D7 and D3D9, therefore there's no easy answer here or any sort of possible direct mapping.
 We properly enable VSync for applications that make use of `IDirectDraw7::WaitForVerticalBlank`, however if you want to disable VSync in such cases, that will require an application restart.
 D7VK also enables VSync by default when the application requests a non-exclusive mode (this usually means windowed rendering, but is not limited to that).

-D7VK also provides various frame rate limits as built-in config options for games that are known to break or suffer from various bugs at high frame rates.
+In addition to that, D7VK provides various frame rate limits as built-in config options for games that are known to break or suffer from various bugs at high frame rates.
 You can however use the traditional DXVK config options for controlling either frame late limits or the presentation interval, namely: `d3d9.maxFrameRate` and `d3d9.presentInterval`, with values of your choosing, either to override any existing settings or to specify your own.
 This is useful when applying modern patches or mods that may fix these issues entirely.

 ### Since D3D7 AA isn't actually supported, is there a way to force MSAA?